U.S. National Historic “Sacred” Site La Lomita Chapel in Mission, Hidalgo

 82-year-old, afflicted with crippling arthritis since birth, makes

-a daily pilgrimage to the chapel La Lomita
+to the chapel La Lomita

 “If I don’t go to the chapel, the day’s not complete….
 That’s how I was raised. …